bmckenzie93/asynchronous-javascript/README.md

   When working with an array of json objects I needed to parse the json string into objects then iterate through each of them with a forEach method before displaying all of them to the dom.
 I'm getting the hang of this stuff!!!
 Next up: Chuck Norris Joke API

   DONE.
 Next: callback exercise
 }

+# 2-10-2020 (6:45pm) {
+  I am going to make a new js file with the same information as callback.js but I will edit it to use promices instead.

+  This was not much differant but a little simpler syntax.
+Fetch api will return a promice and it is a newer way of handleing asynchronous code, which I will be studying next - so good to know.
+}